liubingchi2/Agora-LinuxServer-Recording/README.md

   }
 ```

-If the directories are empty and mixing is enabled, set the mix resolution.
-If the resolution is set to a valid resolution, terminate the application.
+If the directories are empty and mixing is enabled, set the video parameters.
+If the parameters are invalid, terminate the application.

 ``` c++
   if(recordFileRootDir.empty() && cfgFilePath.empty())